Approximate half-integer quantization in anomalous planar transport in $d$-wave altermagnets: Results

 To explore this system from a topological perspective, we plot the Dirac mass term $\Delta^*$ at $\bm{k}^*$ as a function of $B_x$ and $B_y$ for a purely in-plane magnetic field $\bm{B_{\parallel}}$ in Fig.~\ref{fig:angular_dep}.
 Fig \ref{fig:angular_dep}(a) illustrates the $\cos 2\phi$ dependence of the Dirac band gap at $\bm{k}^*$ in the absence of an out-of-plane magnetic field component.
-The closing of the gap signals a topological phase transition, separating phases characterized by two distinct Chern numbers $\nu = \pm 1/2$ (corresponding to the lower band) with a periodicity of $\pi$, consistent with the findings of Ref.~\cite{Rao_2024}.
+The closing of the gap signals a topological phase transition, separating phases characterized by two distinct values of the BCM $\nu = \pm 1/2$ (corresponding to the lower band) with a periodicity of $\pi$, consistent with the findings of Ref.~\cite{Rao_2024}.
 With $B_z = 0$, Eq.~(\ref{eq:gap}) indicates that the gap closes at $\cos2\phi =0$ or at $B_x = \pm B_y$ which corresponds to the boundary lines indicated in Fig.~\ref{fig:angular_dep}(a).
 When an out-of-plane component is included, with $B_x = 0$, the gap closes along the parabola $B_z\propto -B_y^2$ as depicted in Fig.~\ref{fig:angular_dep}(b).
-It is important to note that in systems where the Berry curvature integrated over all occupied states yields a nonzero Chern number $\nu$, the anomalous Hall conductivity is quantized as $\sigma_{xy} = \nu \sigma_0$, with $\sigma_0 = e^2/h$ denoting the Hall conductance quantum.
-In the present case, due to the symmetry-breaking Zeeman gap at the shifted Dirac point, the system exhibits a half-integer Chern number, resulting in a nearly half-quantized APHC.
+It is important to note that in systems where the Berry curvature integrated over the Brillouin zone yields a nonzero BCM $\nu$, the anomalous Hall conductivity is quantized as $\sigma_{xy} = \nu \sigma_0$, with $\sigma_0 = e^2/h$ denoting the Hall conductance quantum.
+In the present case, due to the symmetry-breaking Zeeman gap at the shifted Dirac point, the system exhibits a half-integer BCM, resulting in a nearly half-quantized APHC.
 Through the Wiedemann Franz law in Eq.~(\ref{eq:WFM}), this immediately leads to a nearly quantized $\kappa_{ab}$ at low temperatures, $\kappa_{xy}=\nu \kappa_{0}$, where $\kappa_0 = (\pi^2/3)k^2_{B}T/h$ as the thermal Hall conductance quantum.
 The full angular dependence of APHC and APTHC is illustrated in panels (c) and (d) of Fig.~{\ref{fig:angular_dep}}.
 Eq.~(\ref{eq:gap}) defines the boundary where $\Delta^{*}$ changes sign, marking the topological phase transitions.
 This boundary is given by the critical angle $\theta_c$ (see Eq.~(\ref{eq:critang})), which accounts for the observed $\cos(2\phi)$ dependence around the equator in the insets of panels (c) and (d) in Fig.~\ref{fig:angular_dep}.
 At small magnetic fields ($b<<4\lambda^2/t_{\text{AM}})$), the contribution from $b_{\parallel}$ becomes negligible at polar angles away from the equator since $\Delta^{*}$ depends linearly on $b_z \propto b\cos\theta$ and quadratically on $b_{\parallel} = b\sin\theta$.
-Consequently, the azimuthal angular dependence fades, and the Chern number is determined solely by the sign of $b_z$.
+Consequently, the azimuthal angular dependence fades, and the BCM is determined solely by the sign of $b_z$.
+For a clearer interpretation of the angular dependence of both APHC and APTHC, we decompose these responses into their polar and azimuthal components .
+In Fig.~\ref{fig:angular_dep}(e) and (f), the topological phase transitions and corresponding changes in the BCM manifest as quantized jumps in the anomalous planar Hall and thermal Hall conductivities at low temperatures.
+Fig.~\ref{fig:angular_dep}(e) and (f) shows the first order transverse responses vanishing at $\phi = (2n+1)\frac{\pi}{4}$ where the $\hat{\mathcal{M}}_{x=\pm y}$ symmetry is restored and BCM vanishes.
+In this scenario with $d_z(\bm{k}^*) = 0$, the spin textures lie in the $xy$ plane with the spins oriented perpendicular to the wave vector.
+This leads to the Berry curvature being singular at the band-touching point and vanishing everywhere else and does not provide a contribution to the APHC.
+As for the polar angle $\theta$, Fig \ref{fig:angular_dep} (g) and (h) show that reversing the direction of $B_z$ flips the sign of $\sigma_{xy}$ and $\kappa_{xy}$, while the magnitude of the half-quantized conductivities does not vary appreciably apart from the discontinuity at the polar angles near $\pi/2$ dictated by $\phi$ through Eq.~(\ref{eq:critang}).
+The anomalous planar Hall effects are even in $B_{\parallel}$ and odd in $B_{z}$.
+We note that the relative angle between the driving electric field $\bm{E}$ (or the applied thermal gradient $-\nabla{T}$) and the applied magnetic field does not enter the expression for Berry curvature and therefore does not affect the response.
+Specifically, while the anomalous planar transport coefficients depend on the orientation of $\bm{B_{\parallel}}$, they are insensitive to the relative angle between $\bm{B_{\parallel}}$ and $\bm{E_{\parallel}}$ ($-\nabla_{\parallel}T$).